michaelhenkel/opencontrail-cni-cnm-service-chaining/README.md

 In order to show the full potential of the abstraction this example uses one CNI
 and one CNM based container as Service Instances (SI) in a Service Chain between
 two other containers.
+To complete the setup an OpenStack based VM is added as a third SI.
+The OpenStack SI uses the OpenContrail neutron plugin.
 Two additional containers will be connected to virtual networks (VNs) net1 and net2.
-A network policy will force traffic between the containers through the CNM and CNI SI.
+A network policy will force traffic between the containers through the OpenStack, CNM and CNI SI.
 Therefore two VNs (net1 and net2) will be created.
 The SIs will have connections into
 net1 and net2.
 The other two containers are single legged and connected to net1 and net2.
 The VNs must be created using the CNM command line as CNM doesn't support discovery